Pretty Good Britain? Is that ironic?

 are you?

-a childhood spent listening to Bob Seger and REO Speedwagon in Ohio.
+to Bob Seger and REO Speedwagon in Ohio; she grew up in one of those

-writing, and web sectors of the economy, and am comfortably settled
+involved in the writing, photography, and web sectors of the economy,

-with wife and no children in rural East Sussex near Burwash, the
+happier.
+We're settled in rural East Sussex near Burwash, the village

 Kipling called